danmasta/epic-games-assessment/q2/README.md

 * A lot of this data can be tracked centrally via an api gateway metrics interface which can be exposed via prometheus.
 This simplifies a lot of the metrics and tracing implementation and can be audited and consistent with other applications

 E. Bottlenecks - What bottlenecks exist and how to mitigate:
 * Any time you need to read/ write to a database it automatically becomes a bottleneck.
 In order to mitigate this we can read from read-only replicas that are kept eventually in sync with the database master.
 We could also prevent writing directly to the database and instead post all write requests to a message queue.
-We would then use a pool of worker threads to process the writes based to system throughput availability
+We would then use a pool of worker threads to process the writes based on system throughput availability
 * Request handling per application backend.
-To mitigate this we'd need to do testing to verify the possible throughput of the api backend so we can set the pod limits accordingly.
+To mitigate this we'd need to do testing to verify the possible throughput of the api backend so we can set the pod min /max limits accordingly.
 We can use HPAs to scale the backend kubernetes deployments
 * Network throughput in/ out bytes per second.
 This can usually be mitigated by increasing cpu size on the kubernetes nodes
 * Possible IP exhaustion for pods depending on how many are already running in the cluster and per node.
 EKS has limits on [max pods per node](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) based on the network interface and cpu size.
 The mitigation here would be to increase cpu size based on how many pods we expect to run on each node.
 We would also want to verify the subnet CIDR range for pods in EKS so we have enough capacity to scale
 * There is also bottlenecks on any external service that would be used.
 This includes the API gateway layer which would also need to scale, as well as the OAuth system for authenticating users.
 This can be mitigated by working with teams that maintain those tools and accounting for the extra capacity of the new proposed leaderboard application